Matías Viña

-Matías Nicolás Viña Susperreguy (born 9 November 1997) is a Uruguayan professional footballer who plays as a left-back or left wing-back for Campeonato Brasileiro Série A club Flamengo and the Uruguay national team.
+Matías Nicolás Viña Susperreguy (born 9 November 1997) is a Uruguayan professional footballer who plays as a left-back or left wing-back for Cruzeiro, on loan from Flamengo and the Uruguay national team.

 Club career

 Nacional

 Viña was signed by Nacional in 2015 when he was 17 years old.
 He joined the Fourth Division and had the opportunity to practice with the professional team.
 One year later, Viña achieved his first minutes with the club's reserve team, having played eight games in the Third Division.

 Palmeiras

 On 31 January 2020, Viña left the club to join Campeonato Brasileiro Série A side Palmeiras, where he won the treble consisting of the Campeonato Paulista, Copa Libertadores and Copa do Brasil.

 Roma

 In August 2021, he signed for Serie A club A.S.
 Roma.

 Loan Bournemouth and Sassuolo

 On 30 January 2023, Viña joined Premier League club AFC Bournemouth on loan until the end of the season, with an option to buy for €15 million.
 On 15 April, he scored his first goal for the club following his first ever start, coming in a 3–2 away win at Tottenham Hotspur.
 He returned to Roma after Bournemouth opted not to make the transfer permanent and joined fellow Italian club Sassuolo on loan.